XRPLF/xrpl-dev-portal/blog/2023/mandla-money.md

 <!-- BREAK -->

-Designed to enable better financial inclusion for the unbanked, Mandla SMS Wallet provides a mechanism for transparent, traceable and low-cost distribution of value via text message in emerging economies.
-Users can send assets to one another using their cell phone numbers or Mandla IDs as XRP Ledger destination tags, for example `send#asset#MandlaID#amount`.
-The use cases include quick and inexpensive distribution of social welfare, remittances (both domestic and cross-border payments) and unlike the XRP Ledger, offline payment capabilties in Mandla.
+Designed to enable better financial inclusion for the unbanked, Mandla SMS Wallet provides a mechanism for transparent, traceable, and low-cost distribution of value via text message in emerging economies.
+Users can send assets to one another using their cell phone numbers or Mandla IDs as XRP Ledger destination tags, for example, `send#asset#MandlaID#amount`.
+The use cases include quick and inexpensive distribution of social welfare, remittances (both domestic and cross-border payments), and unlike the XRP Ledger, offline payment capabilities in Mandla.

 In short, the way the Mandla SMS wallet works is akin to sending a payment using ApplePay over text message with the XRP Ledger as the payment rail.